Samuel107/telekinesis-project/README.md

 ###### Future Ideas:

 Controller Movement With Razer Hydra?
-(Like left controller stick input can move camera around, while right controller can be arm that can control objects?)	** Motion Tracking Not Perfect With Razer Hydra.
+(Like left controller stick input can move camera around, while right controller can be arm that can control objects?)	**Ask a fellow colleague about it.
+Motion tracking with Razor Hydra isn't completely accurate he said, which is important with precisely manipulating game objects.
 Probably will stick with just headset.

-If access to controller movement, have crosshair (raycaster) be put on controllers?
+If access to tracking controller movement for arms, have crosshair (raycaster) be put on controllers.
 So now you must point your controller to manipulate GameObjects.

 #### Environment:

-Lighting (If Inside): Ceiling Lights, Plain White Color.
-Maybe Red Dim Lights on Walls in Pattern.
+Lighting: Sun, maybe street lamps later in project.

-Textured Walls and Floors: going off by theme
+Textured Walls and Floors: Grass, woodchips, brick walls (Going off playground theme).

-Objects Floating Around: Gravity On/Off Switch
+Objects Floating Around: Gravity On/Off Switch for GameObjects that can be manipulated.

-List Of Random Objects I Can Put In:
+List Of Random Objects To Be Put In (All of these will be from free Unity asset store):
+	Whale,
 	Bowling Ball,
 	Lamp,
 	Chairs,